ploomber/sklearn-evaluation/doc/source/user_guide/classifier.rst

     @savefig cm.png
     plot.confusion_matrix(y_true, y_pred)

-Some classifiers (such as Random Forest) have feature importances, we can plot then passing the estimator object to the feature_importances function.
+Some classifiers (such as :class:`sklearn.ensemble.RandomForestClassifier`) have feature importances, we can plot then passing the estimator object to the feature_importances function.

 .. ipython:: python